jro31/jethro-codes/_articles/projects/meals-of-change.md

 At the time I started this project, I'd been coding for around three years.
 I'd worked almost solely as a Rails dev during that time, only ever using React somewhat reluctantly.

-I'd never had the time to learn React at this point, and in the first of these jobs, it was the era of React, pre-hooks, with Redux, pre-Redux Toolkit.
+I'd never had the time to learn React at this point, and in my first job, it was the era of React, pre-hooks, with Redux, pre-Redux Toolkit.
 With zero React learning behind me, I couldn't make head nor tail of what most of the code meant.
 I got by, looking at and trying to replicate the existing code, but not really understanding what was going on.

 I had a similar experience in my next job where, despite being hired as a backend Rails dev, I was again put onto occasional React projects despite my insistance that we had devs in the team better-suited to the task, and again, I was able to scrape by, just by trying to replicate, even while not understanding the existing code.